Classification of high-dimensional data with spiked covariance matrix structure: Introduction

 \section{Introduction}

-Classification is one of the most important and widely studied inference task in statistics and machine learning.
+Classification is one of the most important and widely studied inference tasks in statistics and machine learning.
 Among standard classifiers, the Fisher linear discriminant analysis (LDA) rule is especially popular for its ease of implementation and interpretation.
-More specifically, suppose we are given a $p-$variate random vector $\mathbf{Z}$ drawn from a mixture of two multivariate normal distributions $\pi_1 \mathcal{N}_{p}(\mu_{1},\Sigma)+ (1 - \pi_1) \mathcal{N}_{p}(\mu_{2},\Sigma)$ and our goal is to classify $\mathbf{Z}$ into one of the two classes.
+More specifically, suppose that we are given a $p$-variate random vector $\mathbf{Z}$ drawn from a mixture of two multivariate normal distributions $\pi_1 \mathcal{N}_{p}(\mu_{1},\Sigma)+ (1 - \pi_1) \mathcal{N}_{p}(\mu_{2},\Sigma)$ and our goal is to classify $\mathbf{Z}$ into one of the two classes.
 The Fisher LDA rule is then given by

 provided that $\Sigma$ is positive definite.
-The Fisher rule $\Upsilon_{F}$ is the Bayes decision rule, i.e., it achieves the smallest mis-classification error with respect to $0$-$1$ loss for classifying $\mathbf{Z}$.
-The Fisher rule is, however, not applicable in practice as it involves the unknown parameters $\Sigma^{-1}$, $\mu_{1}$ and $\mu_{2}$; we thus usually compute the sample covariance matrix $\hat{\Sigma}$ and the sample means $\bar{X}_1$ and $\bar{X}_2$ from a given training data set with $n$ observations and then plugged these quantities into Eq.~\eqref{Fisher}; the resulting classifier is termed the plug-in LDA rule $\hat{\Upsilon}_{F}$.
+The Fisher rule $\Upsilon_{F}$ is the Bayes decision rule, i.e., it achieves the smallest mis-classification error with respect to $0$-$1$ loss for classifying $\mathbf{Z}$. $\Upsilon_{F}$ is, however, not directly applicable in practice as it involves the unknown parameters $\Sigma^{-1}$, $\mu_{1}$ and $\mu_{2}$; we thus usually compute the sample covariance matrix $\hat{\Sigma}$ and the sample means $\bar{X}_1$ and $\bar{X}_2$ from a given training data set with $n$ observations and then plugged these quantities into \cref{Fisher}; the resulting classifier is termed as the plug-in LDA rule $\hat{\Upsilon}_{F}$.

-Traditionally, the classification accuracy of $\hat{\Upsilon}_{F}$ is justified in the large sample regime where $n \rightarrow \infty$ with $p\ll n$.
-This theoretical justification is, however, no longer appropriate in the high-dimensional settings where $n \asymp p$ or even $n \ll p$, e.g., the sample covariance matrix $\hat{\Sigma}$ is singular in these settings.
-Remarkably, \cite{Bickel2014} proved that the error rate for $\hat{\Upsilon}_{F}$ where we replace $\Sigma^{-1}$ with the Moore–Penrose pseudo-inverse of $\hat{\Sigma}$ could be as bad as random guessing and that, furthermore, the naive Bayes (NB) rule which ignores the correlation structure in $\Sigma$ usually outperforms $\hat{\Upsilon}_F$.
+The classification accuracy of $\hat{\Upsilon}_{F}$ is well-understood in the low-dimensional regime where $p\ll n$.
+In particular $\hat{\Upsilon}_F$ is asymptotically optimal, i.e., it achieves the Bayes error rate as $n \rightarrow \infty$ for fixed $p$.
+This behavior, however, might no longer holds in the high-dimensional settings $n \asymp p$ or even $n \ll p$ where the sample covariance matrix $\hat{\Sigma}$ is singular.
+Indeed, \cite{Bickel2014} proved that the error rate for $\hat{\Upsilon}_{F}$ where we replace $\Sigma^{-1}$ with the Moore–Penrose pseudo-inverse of $\hat{\Sigma}$ could be as bad as random guessing and that, furthermore, the naive Bayes (NB) rule which ignores the correlation structure in $\Sigma$ typically outperforms $\hat{\Upsilon}_F$.